 Painting by Reuben Dangoor This post originally appeared on VICE UK.
 Crazy Titch was one of the originators of grime, his unstable, centrifugal style as responsible for shaping the genre as Dizzee Rascal's spittly wisecracks.
 If things had played out differently, it could be him being praised as a genius in broadsheet features, headlining festivals on some Spanish archipelago.
 But, in 2005, Titch was found guilty of murder and sentenced to 30 years.
 Despite attempts at appeal, he has been in prison ever since.

-There's a track on the new Stormzy album which is just a phone call.
-On one end of the line it's Stormzy, the most talked about man in Britain right now.
-On the other is Titch, maybe on a prison payphone or a smuggled mobile.
+There's a track on the new Stormzy album that is just a phone call.
+On one end of the line, it's Stormzy, the most talked about man in the UK right now.
+On the other is Titch, maybe on a prison payphone or a smuggled cellphone.

 I'm certi', my name's Crazy Titch, I'm definitely one million percent certified

 These people all say the same thing, "We don't really even know what grime is but we know who Stormzy is"

 From behind bars, cut off from culture and with limited access to the internet, Titch is able to put the phenomenon of Stormzy's success better than anyone.